Brian Conley was born in West London and studied Performing Arts at The Barbara Speake Stage School.

 Film: Brian has starred in Circus with John Hannah and Eddie Izzard; Unconditional Love with Kathy Bates; Dream with Sinead Cusack; Arthur's Dyke with Pauline Quirk; I Am Bob with Sir Bob Geldof and the cult film Equilibrium with Sean Bean and Christian Bale.

 Recording: Brian has recorded three albums, Stage to Stage with the London Philharmonic Orchestra; Let The Good Times Roll and Brian Conley Sings

 Brian played Edna Turnblad in Hairspray in the West End and has been sharing the role with Michael Ball and Michael Starke on the UK tour

 Brian has done a big top tour of a new Neil Diamond musical Brother Love’s Travelling Salvation Show directed by Craig Revel Horwood, and has recently been starring in Cameron Mackintosh's new tour of Oliver! sharing the role of Fagin with Neil Morrissey

-He is due to play the lead in a new tour of Barnum the Musical which Cameron Mackintosh is co-producing due to start at the Leicester Curve next summer.
+He is next playing the lead in a new tour of Barnum the Musical which Cameron Mackintosh is co-producing starting at the Leicester Curve this summer.